Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to something that is very common or easily found.
-The phrase doesn’t refer to actual dimes or dozens but to something that has little value due to its abundance.
+The idiom doesn’t refer to actual dimes or dozens but to something that has little value due to its abundance.

 Origin: